ProtoSchool/protoschool.github.io/src/tutorials/0005-regular-files-api/04-exercise.md

 Using the `cat` function, retrieve the file's contents and return them as a string.

+**Hints:**

-**Hint:** The `CID` we provide is a string, so it needs to be placed inside quotes.
+- The `CID` we provide is a string, so it needs to be placed inside quotes.
 Also, don't forget to convert the buffered contents of the text file to a string using `.toString()` before returning your result.

-**Hint:** You need to concatenate all the chunks of data because the `ipfs.cat` method returns an `Async Iterable`.
+- You need to concatenate all the chunks of data because the `ipfs.cat` method returns an `Async Iterable`.
 You can use the package `it-concat` to achieve this.